xelapo/game-and-watch-retro-go/README.md

 - Sometimes games require the user to enter his name using the keyboard, and some games like Metal Gear 1/2 are using F1-F5 keys to acces items/radio/... menus.
 It is possible to virtually press these keys using the "Pause/Options/Press Key" menu.

 Note that the MSX support is done using blueMsx 2.8.2, any game that is not working correctly using this emulator will not work on the Game & Watch.
 To fit in the G&W, a some features have been removed, so it's possible that some games running on blueMSX will not work in the G&W port.
 The emulator port is still in progress, consider it as a preview version.

+## Amstrad CPC6128 Emulator

+Amstrad CPC6128 system is a computer with a keyboard and disk drive.

+What is supported :
+- Amstrad CPC6128 system is the only supported system.
+CPC464 could be added if there is any interest in doing this.
+Note that CPC464+/6128+ systems are not supported (running a around 40% of their normal speed so it has been removed)
+- Disks images : disks images have to be named with dsk extension.
+Due to memory constraints, disks images are read only.
+Multiple disks games are supported and user can change the current disk using the "Pause/Options/Change Dsk" menu.
+In the case of multiple disks games, only the first disk needs to have a savestate allocation, for this reason it is possible to disable savestate allocation for disk2/3/... of a multiple disk game by adding the _no_save suffix to disk name.
+To prevent wasting flash memory for savestates that will never be used, it's a good practice to keep original name for first disk of a game (the one you are selecting to start the game) and to add _no_save suffix to other disks of the game.
+Both standard and extended dsk format are supported, moreover a compression mecanism specific to the G&W has been implemented to reduce the size of disk images.
+Disk compression is automatically handled during the build process.
+- Sometimes games require the user to enter his name using the keyboard.
+It is possible to virtually press these keys using the "Pause/Options/Press Key" menu.

+Tape support has not been ported, if there is any interest in adding this, it could be considered.

+Note that the Amstrad CPC6128 support is done using caprice32 emulator, any game that is not working correctly using this emulator will not work on the Game & Watch.
+To fit in the G&W, a some features have been removed, so it's possible that some games running on caprice32 will not work in the G&W port.
+The emulator port is still in progress, consider it as a preview version.

 ## Discord, support and discussion